Arrival at Los Cabos International Airport in San Jose del Cabo

 Food: lots of fruits and veges (you should rinse off veges in general with purified water, though Costco offers many of the same brands that you find in the US including Earthbound Farms), bread and muffins, sliced turkey and cheese, kiwis, apples, oranges and a pineapple, chips and salad dressing.
 Note – there is no margarita mix or proper salsa available at Costco.

-All of this food, which is basically enough for several days of snacks and beverages cost a total of $270 US.
-The same amount of lunches, snack and drinks at a hotel, would cost you a fortune.
+All of this food, which is basically enough for several days of snacks and beverages, cost a total of $270 US.
+The same amount of lunches, snacks, and drinks at a hotel would cost you a fortune.
 Right there, your villa is looking like a smart move.